 Rachel Carson Sense of Wonder Contest

-The U.S. EPA, Generations United, the Dance Exchange, Rachel Carson Council, Inc., the Legacy Project and the National Center for Creative Aging announce a poetry, essay, photo, dance and songwriting contest.
+The U.S. EPA, Generations United, the Dance Exchange, Rachel Carson Council, Inc., the Legacy Project, Songwriting Works™ Educational Foundation and the National Center for Creative Aging announce a photo, essay, song, poetry, mixed media and dance contest.
 Entries must be from an intergenerational team of two or more persons that are not the same age-- a young person and an older person.
 The entry should express your sense of wonder about capturing the essence of the natural environment –the sea, streams, the mountains and prairies, a sunrise or moonlight, flowers, leaves, wildlife in its habitat.

 We would like your team to share your love for nature through a creative project that tells a story about our precious earth.
 Capture what you hear, see, feel and taste as you explore and study the natural beauty.
 Contestants will work across generations to share through one of these distinct mediums their own interactions with and reflections about the sense of wonder of the natural environment.